OrigamiStructures/StudioManagerScratch/src/MDDocs/studio-manager-index-pages.md

 Your action's template only needs to render the list of found records.
 The `index` layout will place the pagination tools and the filtering tools on the page. `index` extends `default` layout, so all the other normal page elements like menus and flash messages are handled there.

 The layout will place the pagination tools and preferences form on the page.
 It requires some setup.
-All that is handled by PreferencesComponent::includePagination($user_id).
+All that is handled by PreferencesComponent::includePrefsViewBundle($user_id).

 The search/filter forms will eventually be inserted by the layout too.
 But for now, the template needs to include them.